QuantConnect/lean-cli/README.md

 To update the commands reference part of the readme run `python scripts/readme.py` from the root of the project.

 Maintainers can publish new releases by pushing a Git tag containing the new version to GitHub.
-This will trigger a GitHub Actions workflow which releases the current `main` branch to PyPI with the value of the tag as version.
+This will trigger a GitHub Actions workflow which releases the current `master` branch to PyPI with the value of the tag as version.
 Make sure the version is not prefixed with "v".